 It is important to not only get really familiar with how your own breasts feel through performing a breast self exam but to do this regularly.
 As many of the benign breast lumps are strongly linked to the menstrual cycle and present more at certain times of the month, you ideally need to be aware of how your breasts feel during different stages where you may have perfectly ordinary lumps.
 Recognising what is “normal” for your breasts at different times can be key to quickly identifying a lump which isn’t typical, should it occur.

-Remember: although there is most likely no reason to worry, a breast lump should never be ignored as this thought-provoking video from the New Zealand Breast Cancer Foundation highlights.
-If in doubt yourself, seek a clinical breast exam from an experienced healthcare professional who can arrange a mammogram if necessary.
+Remember: although there is most likely no reason to worry, a breast lump should never be ignored.
+If in doubt, seek a clinical breast exam from an experienced healthcare professional who can arrange a mammogram if necessary.